tarang1998/text_analysis/README.md

 # text_analysis
-Analysis reviews as positive or negative
+Analysis movie reviews as positive or negative
+It uses the nltk module